 To put it simply, love addiction is a psychological addiction to a person or the fantasy of the person which results in certain behavior's, compulsion's, and obsessions.

-It is a person who needs to engage in the fantasy of someone despite the harm it causes out of desire for the positive effects.
-The positive effects, or feelings, are created by endorphin's and other nuero-chemicals in the brain.
+It is a person who needs to engage in the fantasy of someone despite the harm it causes out of a desire for the positive effects.
+The positive effects, or feelings, are created by endorphin's and other neuro-chemicals in the brain.

 In addictions (any addiction), there exists withdrawal without the alcohol or substance.
 As with love addiction, there is withdrawal when the love addict cannot be in the presence of the person they've become addicted to.

-Typically when love addicts are going through a breakup of the relationship, or when their partner continues to distant from the love addict, there can be excruciating withdrawal.
+Typically when love addicts are going through a breakup of a relationship, or when their partner continues to distant from the love addict, there can be excruciating withdrawal.

 If the love addict is able to get the person back in his presence, withdrawal symptoms cease, just like an alcoholic addicted to alcohol, or a heroin addict addicted to heroin.